 |4K Ultra HD||3840 x 2160||4K, Ultra HD, 4K Ultra HD||Sony Xperia XZ Premium, Samsung Galaxy Note 10 Plus|

 |2K||2560 x 1440||2K||HTC 10, Nexus 6P, Moto Z, Galaxy S7, LG V20|

 |1080p||1920 x 1080||Full HD, FHD, HD High Definition||OnePlus 3, Sony Xperia X, Huawei P9, iPhone 7 Plus|

 |720p||1280 x 720||HD, High Definition||Moto G4 Play, Galaxy J3, Xperia M4 Aqua|

 HD stands for high definition.
 HD simply means a pixel measurement of 1280 x 720 pixels.
 No matter how large the screen is, as long as the pixel measurement remains at this measurement, it's an HD display.

-On a 4.3-inch screen, for example, the pixel density is 342 ppi.
+A 4.3-inch screen, for example, has a pixel density of 342 ppi.
 On a 4.7-inch screen, the pixel density drops to 312 ppi, but both are still HD displays.
 According to Apple, 300 ppi is the sweet spot, because that is roughly the point at which the human eye stops being able to discern individual pixels at a certain viewing distance (and on a certain sized screen).

 Full HD is the next step up and is currently the standard for smartphone display definition, although 2K (QHD) has been gaining traction on high-end devices since the Oppo Find 7 and LG G3, the first commercially available devices to have QHD screens.